 On our search partners' sites, your ads can appear on search results pages, on site directory pages, or on other pages related to the person's search.

 Search partners are part of Google's Search Network.
-In addition to our search partners, the Search Network also includes Google search sites such as Google Search, Google Shopping, Google Images, and Google Groups.
+In addition to our search partners, the Search Network also includes Google sites such as Google Search, Google Maps, Google Shopping, and Google Images.

 Google Display Network sites

-Your AdWords Express ads are automatically matched to websites based on the business product or service that you selected.
-With AdWords Express, you won't be able to select individual sites where your ads can appear.
+Ads in your Smart campaigns are automatically matched to websites based on the business product or service that you selected.
+With Smart campaigns, you won't be able to select individual sites where your ads can appear.

-Steve creates an AdWords Express ad for his wedding photography business.
-His ad can appear for customers in his neighborhood when they read online blogs about wedding planning, wedding cakes, or other content related to weddings.
+Steve creates a Smart campaign for his wedding photography business.
+Ads in his campaign can appear for customers in his neighborhood when they read online blogs about wedding planning, wedding cakes, or other content related to weddings.

 Budget and pricing

-If your business product or service type is eligible for this feature, we'll allocate a small percentage of your AdWords Express budget to placing ads on these websites.
+If your business product or service type is eligible for this feature, we'll allocate a small percentage of your Smart campaign budget to placing ads on these websites.
 You won't be charged any more than your total monthly budget, and you pay only when someone clicks your ad.
 There's nothing that you'll need to do to get started.